Humanoid robot-maker Figure partners with OpenAI and gets backing from Jeff Bezos and tech giants

 That will help “accelerate Figure’s commercial timeline” by enabling its robots to “process and reason from language,” according to Figure’s announcement.
 The company announced in January an agreement with BMW to put its robots to work at a car plant in Spartanburg, South Carolina, but hadn’t yet determined exactly how or when they would be used.

 Robotics experts differ on the usefulness of robots shaped in human form.
 Most robots employed in factory and warehouse tasks might have some animal-like features — a robotic arm, finger-like grippers or even legs — but aren’t truly humanoid.
-That’s in part because it’s taken decades for robotics engineers to develop effective robotic legs and arms.
+That’s in part because it’s taken decades for robotics engineers to develop robots that can walk effectively on two legs or reliably manipulate small objects.

+Whitney Rockley, co-founder and managing partner of Toronto-based venture capital firm McRock Capital, said she understands the appeal of humanoids because they’re relatable, evoking emotions and starting conversations.
+In practice, however, she said they’re still awkward and pose huge technical challenges, which is why she’s sticking to investing in non-humanoid robots.

+“We look at robotics and automation really practically and say, ‘What kind of timeline are we willing to commit to in order to really see commercial liftoff and deployments and applications?’”
+Rockley said.
+“And I think that the groups that are backing a lot of humanoid solutions right now, they’re in there for the long haul, which is great because you need that, but it’s going to take decades upon decades.”

 OpenAI CEO Sam Altman hinted at a renewed interest in robotics in a podcast hosted by Microsoft co-founder Bill Gates and released early this year in which Altman said the company was starting to invest in promising robotics hardware platforms after having earlier abandoned its own research.